Anyone involved in preparing and approving budgets and managing an organisation’s resources.

 - The budgeting process and how it fits into the charity’s annual and strategic planning processes

 - Importance of review and update

-- The workshop will include practical examples and exercises and will encourage participants to relate the principles to their own charity.
+- The workshop will encourage participants to relate the principles to their own charity.

 Andrea Shupinski FCA

 Andrea Shupinski is an accountant and business advisor.
 Andrea has extensive financial and senior management experience in the not-for-profit sector where she has helped organisations to prepare for a more regulated and transparent environment.
 Originally from England, she worked at a senior level in chartered accountancy firms.
 Andrea is currently a voluntary Board member for a Community crèche near to where she lives in South County Dublin.

 By the end of the workshop participants will:

 - Be able to create an effective budgeting process